rufuspollock/rufuspollock.com/content/post/getting-things-done/index.md

 > the Weekly Review is the critical success factor for marrying your larger commitments to your day-to-day activities.
 And a complete Projects list remains the linchpin for that orientation.

-### 5. Engage -- next action list prioritised via context, time, energy and priority
+### 5. Engage: next action list prioritised via context, time, energy and priority

 First there is your calendar: any scheduled meetings, events etc you have.
 Beyond that you to to your next actions list: